rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

 pub mod network;
 ```

-Now, we're declaring that the `network` module should be public as well.
-Lo and
-behold, that warning is gone:
+Now if we compile, that warning is gone:

 ```bash
 $ cargo build